ktan8/ModTect/README.md

 -------------
 If you use ModTect for your work, please cite our study:

 Kar-Tong Tan, Ling-Wen Ding, Chan-Shuo Wu, Daniel G. Tenen, Henry Yang.
-Repurposing RNA-Sequencing for de novo Discovery of Base-pair-disrupting mRNA modifications with ModTect.
+Repurposing RNA-Sequencing for Discovery of RNA modifications in Clinical Cohorts. *Science Advances* (in press)